jakesant/jakesant/README.md

 I'm Jake Sant

-I'm currently in my second year at the University of Malta, studying Artificial Intelligence.
+I'm currently in my second year at the University of Malta, reading for a B.Sc in Artifical Intelligence.
 I love learning new things no matter what they are, and I'm always looking to expand my knowledge in technology.

+On my profile you'll have repositories relating to both academic assignments and personal projects.
+Feel free to check anything out and if you have any sort of feedback for me, I'd love to hear it!

+I'm also an avid music producer, having been making instrumental music for the past 5 years or so.

 <!--
 **jakesant/jakesant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.